HaDo1802/E-Commerce_Analysis/README.md

 | Month     | 201706 | meetup.com                    |          |
 | Month     | 201706 | plus.google.com               |          |

 This table represents revenue data collection with various attributes, including time type, time period, source, and revenue amount.
 Each row corresponds to a specific time period (week or month) and provides information about the revenue generated from different sources during that time period.
-The author found the insights bellow through the table above.
+The I found the insights bellow through the table above.

  **Direct Revenue and Source Breakdown:** The dataset includes revenue from various sources, such as (direct), Google, DFA, mail.google.com, and search engines like myway.com.
 Revenue comes from different sources, including direct website visits, organic search traffic, and referrals from various websites.